 Also, Violence against sex workers is one of the factors driving the HIV epidemic in many countries, because violence against women and girls is linked to their inability to insist on the use of condoms, etc.

 The brothels are too small and at the same time unhygienic to accommodate these workers in a decent manner.
 Already a part of social exclusion, these places are away from the investment and implementation of proper civic amenities, forgetting that they are losing their rights first as humans and not as sex workers.
 These issues together become a threat to their existence as a worker and citizens.

-Due to lack of proper health care and sanitation facilities, as well as social stigmas and discrimination the sex workers neither have human rights nor labor rights.
+Due to lack of proper health care and sanitation facilities, as well as social stigmas and discrimination the sex workers neither have human rights nor labour rights.
 In situations where sex workers have no access to condoms, are denied its use by clients, are away from sexual infections.
-The callous behavior in hospitals and clinics towards sex workers is what makes them even more reluctant to go for check-ups.
+The callous behaviour in hospitals and clinics towards sex workers is what makes them even more reluctant to go for check-ups.

 Judiciary – a Ray of Hope!

 The Judiciary has started taking initiative and has actually brought about a real in the change in the execution of the powers whenever time demanded.
 As in response to the intervention brought in by Lawyers collective (an NGO which promotes human Rights) in Tara vs. State, the Delhi High Court, under Article 226, overturned the forcible detention and transportation of 15 adult sex workers to Andhra Pradesh, terming it illegal and violative of their fundamental rights.